‘GTA 6’ publisher says leak “won’t have any influence on development”

 The massive Grand Theft Auto 6 (GTA 6) leak in September has been referred to as “terribly disappointing” by Strauss Zelnick, the CEO of GTA publisher Take-Two Interactive.

-Back in September, a huge leak saw over 90 videos and screenshots from GTA 6 surface online, following a reported hack. from a data mine easily viewable online.
+Back in September, a huge leak saw over 90 videos and screenshots from GTA 6 surface online, following a reported hack.

 Now, Zelnick has spoken during an earnings call regarding the future of the game (via, VGC).